Empowered Vote · Volunteer Briefing · August 21, 2026

 alpha

 34 collections (federal, 21 local, 12 state).
-Fresh visual redesign and 5-question format, with volunteer-contributed features.
+New brand identity, a Proficiency stat, a re-themed leaderboard, and a 5-question format, with volunteer-contributed features.
 Content editor roles; civic-moment event nights.

 Connect Pillar: Shared Values